-Our board of directors has established an audit committee and a compensation committee and will establish a nominating and corporate governance committee prior to the closing of this offering.
+Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.
 The composition and responsibilities of each committee are described below.
 Our board of directors may also establish from time to time any other committees that it deems necessary or desirable.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.